Published on April 14, 2022

 Recent feed price development

-Most alternative ingredients have lower digestibility and utilization rates compared to soybean meal (shown in the table below).
+Most alternative ingredients have lower digestibility and utilization rates compared to soybean meal (shown in Table 2).
 Part of this lower digestibility and utilization rate is caused by a higher level of antinutritional factors in these alternative protein sources, like gossypol, glucosinolates and trypsin inhibitors.
 Another important factor is the quality of the raw materials itself.
 Most by-products are residues that stay behind during the production process of oils, ethanol, etc. As a result, the nutrient composition and protein quality of the product may vary greatly between processing plants and even between production shifts.

 |Raw material||Protein digestibility laying hens|